sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query.markdown

     </service-builder>

 Then define a `findBy-` finder method in the class you created.
-Make sure to add any required arguments to your finder method's method signature.
+Make sure to add any required arguments to your finder method signature.

 For example, consider a fictitious Guestbook application.
-In this application, there are two entities: guestbooks and entries.
+This application has two entities: guestbook and entry.
 Each entry belongs to a guestbook so the entry entity has a `guestbookId` field as a foreign key.
-Suppose you need to create a custom finder to search for guestbook entries by the entry name and the guestbook name.
+Suppose you need to create a custom finder to search for guestbook entries by entry name and guestbook name.
 In this case, you'd add a custom finder method to `GuestbookFinderImpl` and name it something like `findByEntryNameGuestbookName`.
-The full method signature would appear as `findByEntryNameGuestbookName(String entryName, String guestbookName)`.
+The full method signature would be `findByEntryNameGuestbookName(String entryName, String guestbookName)`.

-Once you've created a finder method with the appropriate method signature in your finder class, run Service Builder to generate the appropriate interface in the `[package path].service.persistence` package in the `service` folders of your API and service modules.
+Once you've created a finder method with the appropriate method signature in your finder class, run Service Builder to generate the appropriate interface in the `[package path].service.persistence` package in the `service` folder of your API and service modules.

 For example, after adding `findByEntryNameGuestbookName(String entryName, String